SolarNetworkFoundation/solarnetwork-ops/dba/postgres/docs/pgBackRest-Setup.md

 s3.us-west-2.amazonaws.com
 us-west-2
 ```

+The `PGBACKREST_DB_TIMEOUT` has been configured as `2000` (about 33min) because Postgres is
+configured with a 30m checkpoint timeout and this needs to be at least that long or else timeout
+errors can occur.

 The `SPOOL_PATH` is set so the root filesystem does not fill up and run out of space; currently this
 is set to `/sndb/home/tmp`.